Big Brother VIP Kosova

-Big Brother VIP Kosova is a Kosovan reality game show based on the Dutch reality competition franchise Big Brother.
+Big Brother VIP Kosova is a Kosovar reality game show based on the Dutch reality competition franchise Big Brother.
 The show follows a number of celebrity contestants, known as housemates, who are isolated from the outside world for an extended period of time in a custom built house.
 Each week, one of the housemates is evicted by a public vote, with the last housemate named the winner.

 Big Brother VIP Kosova started airing on Klan Kosova on 5 December 2022.
 The show is hosted by Alaudin Hamiti and Jonida Vokshi.

 The viewers are able to watch the whole season live from the house in two live pay-per-view channels, Big Brother VIP Kosova 1 and Big Brother VIP Kosova 2, available on the Kosovan TV platform Artmotion, as well as on NimiTV and TVALB for the Kosovo-Albanian diaspora in Europe, the United States, and Canada.
 Since the second season, the show is also broadcast in Albania on the TV platform Tring and, since the third season, on DigitAlb, which also broadcasts the Albanian version Big Brother VIP.

 Due to satisfactory ratings of the first season, Klan Kosova announced a second season of Big Brother VIP Kosova, which began airing on 20 October 2023.
 The show was renewed for a third season and began airing on 18 October 2024 on Klan Kosova.
-On June 2025, Klan Kosova renewed the show for a fourth season and began airing on 17 November 2025.
+In June 2025, Klan Kosova renewed the show for a fourth season and began airing on 17 November 2025.

 On 17 March 2023, renowned Albanian rapper Arkimed Lushaj, known as Stresi, was announced as the winner of the first season.
 On 3 February 2024, former professional football player and model Lumbardh Salihu was announced as the winner of the second season.
 On 24 January 2025, boxer Drilon Rama was announced as the winner of the third season.
+On 27 February 2026, singer Londrim Mekaj was announced as the winner of the fourth season.